 Defective Hip Implant

 CaseyGerry’s client underwent surgery to receive a PROFEMUR® Total Hip System.
 The maker of the hip device had long known of the artificial hip’s tendency to fracture, but it failed to pull the product from the market.
 As a result of the device’s defects, the woman (like many other patients across the country) suffered from unnecessary and debilitating pain and the need to undergo more surgery to replace the device.

 Asbestos-Containing Building Materials

-The City of San Diego brought a legal action against 31 defendants who manufactured, distributed or were otherwise involved with asbestos-containing building materials.
-The City owned or leased more than 1,000 public buildings that contained these materials.
+The City of San Diego brought legal action against 31 defendants who manufactured, distributed, or were otherwise involved with asbestos-containing building materials.
+The City-owned or leased more than 1,000 public buildings that contained these materials.
 In a second amended complaint, the City alleged asbestos particles, fibers and dust had contaminated city-owned and city-leased buildings due to normal wear and maintenance.
-The City sought recover for the money it had spent identifying and abating the dangers related to the asbestos.
+The City sought to recover for the money it had spent identifying and abating the dangers related to the asbestos.

 The left hind leg of a rolling walker snapped when CaseyGerry’s client was using it.
 He fell to the ground and suffered a broken hip.